 MAJOR REFORMS & INITIATIVES

 i.
 The Ministry of Corporate Affairs took up a bold initiative in Government Process Re-engineering (GPR) and launched the Simplified Proforma for Incorporating Company Electronically (SPICe) e-Form, on the occasion of Gandhi Jayanti (2nd Oct) 2016.
-SPICe is a more versatile form than INC-29 and leverages on digital technology by eliminating the need for hard copies of physically signed documents being attached to an e-form.
+SPICe is a versatile form which leverages on digital technology by eliminating the need for hard copies of physically signed documents being attached to an e-form.
 SPICe is now the Sole, Simplified & Versatile form available for incorporation of a company in India

-The Ministry of Corporate Affairs (MCA) brought about a transformational change in the company name reservation and incorporation processes by undertaking Government Process Re-engineering (GPR) and setting up the Central Registration Centre (CRC) for processing of Company “Name Availability” (INC-01) eForms and “Incorporation” (INC-02/INC-32 - SPICe).
+The Ministry of Corporate Affairs (MCA) brought about a transformational change in the company name reservation and incorporation processes by undertaking Government Process Re-engineering (GPR) and setting up the Central Registration Centre (CRC) for processing of Company “Name Availability” and “Incorporation” (INC-32 - SPICe).

 The project to transform the processing of Company Incorporation e-Forms was undertaken with one clear objective – Applications for Name reservation and Incorporation of a company should be processed and completed within D+1 days (D=Date of Payment Confirmation) in line with Global best practices.
 The MCA rolled out the first phase of Central Registration Centre (CRC) on 25th January 2016 for processing Name Reservation applications and second phase of CRC for processing Incorporation applications on 28th March 2016.